Frequently Asked Questions

 -

-Probably not.
-This is not because I do not like you.
-Chances are, I really like you.
-But at the end of the day, it's not you, it's me.
-Due to the nature of the profession, it is important to maintain appropriate boundaries that faciliate good work in the therapeutic context.
-Some of the purposes for maintaining these boundaries are similar, if not the same, as the reasons for not grabbing coffee to chat about therapy.
 If you have further questions about this or are concerned about what it means to engage your counsellor appropriately, feel free to bring this up in any of your sessions.
-I know, for me, it is always okay to make the implicit explicit.
+Bringing the implicit into the explicit is part of healthy, transparent, and relationally ethical work.
 If you are feeling confused about the therapeutic relationship, ask away!
 I am always happy to chat about these things openly.